-Councilmember Majdi voiced concern regarding nur sers to be study that suggested cut through traffic at various intersections and wond of if this was the result of MAC developments in those locations.
-He warned that each size wait times will compel motorists to cut through neighto hoods.
+Councilmember Majdi voiced concern regarding numbers in the study that suggested cut through traffic at various intersections and wondered if this was the result of MAC developments in those locations.
+He warned that excessive wait times will compel motorists to cut through neighborhoods.

-In response to Councilmember Colbert, Director Vlagher emphasized that removing the slip lane at Church and Mill streets with out impact level of service, rather it will help the flow of traffic under the intersection and slightly improve delay time.
-Councilmember Colbert also xp, with support for the W&OD Trail signage, offering that consideration is valid be given to including Park Street in this project.
-With regaring that consideration is when noted that NVTC could be a funding source but only with an im-lementation immittent by the Town.
-Referencing item 5 she highlighted the index in and Church and Park Street.
-Finally, Councilmember Colbert requested clarification on the Park St. and Maple Ave. signal ceptace.
-If Mr. Vlagher explained that the project is a continuation of the center St. Map.
-Ave., Lawyers Rd. project where two signal poles are replaced and four signal poles.
+In response to Councilmember Colbert, Director Gallagher emphasized that removing the slip lane at Church and Mill streets will not impact level of service, rather it will help the flow of traffic through the intersection and slightly improve delay time.
+Councilmember Colbert also expressed support for the W&OD Trail signage, offering that consideration should be given to including Park Street in this project.
+With regard to a local circulator she noted that NVTC could be a funding source but only with an implementation commitment by the Town.
+Referencing item 5 she highlighted the sidewalk gap at Church and Park Street.
+Finally, Councilmember Colbert requested clarification on the Park St. and Maple Ave. signal replacement.
+Mr. Gallagher explained that the project is a continuation of the Center St. Maple Ave., Lawyers Rd. project where two signal poles are replaced with four signal poles.

-Counciln. wher P stter reiterated his ongoing concern regarding sidewalk gaps and walkability.
-Sughout the Town.
+Councilmember Potter reiterated his ongoing concern regarding sidewalk gaps and walkability throughout the Town.
 He stressed the need to highlight those particular sidewalks that fit into Town priority, notably those leading to Maple Avenue.
 He further emphasized the critical need for parking, lamenting that this project was placed last (2023) on the priority list.
 Director Gallagher noted that the year 2023 was a guess because parking solutions may depend upon property acquisitions and, as such, are difficult to determine time out.